-Rachel Brosnahan and More Stars React to Golden Globes Nominations
+Emily Blunt and More Stars React to Golden Globes Nominations

 The 2019 Golden Globes nominations are in!

-The list of this year's nominees were announced by Terry Crews, Danai Gurira, Leslie Mann, and Christian Slater on Thursday morning, with Lady Gaga, Bradley Cooper, Julia Roberts, Rachel Brosnahan and Eighth Grade star Elsie Fisher all scoring nods.
+The list of this year's nominees were announced by Terry Crews, Danai Gurira, Leslie Mann, and Christian Slater on Thursday morning, with Emily Blunt, Nicole Kidman, Lady Gaga, Bradley Cooper, Julia Roberts, Rachel Brosnahan and Eighth Grade star Elsie Fisher all scoring nods.
 Hours before the nominees were revealed, it was announced that Killing Eve's Sandra Oh and Brooklyn Nine-Nine's Andy Sambergwill host the ceremony in January.
 In addition to co-hosting the show, Oh is also up for Best Performance by an Actress in a Television Series — Drama at the ceremony.

-Now that the nominations have been announced, celebs reactions are starting to roll in!
+Now that the nominations have been announced, celeb reactions are starting to roll in!

 Take a look at all of the nominee reactions below!